Plastic recycling: Identification codes

 Many plastic items bear symbols identifying the type of polymer from which they are made.
 These resin identification codes (RIC), are used internationally.
 They were developed in 1988 by the Society of the Plastics Industry (now the Plastics Industry Association) in the United States, but since 2008 have been administered by standards organisation ASTM International.

 RICs are not mandatory in all countries, but many producers voluntarily mark their products.
 More than half of U.S. states have enacted laws that require plastic products be identifiable.
 The seven codes include six for the most common commodity plastics and one as a catch-all.
 The EU maintains a similar nine-code list that also includes ABS and polyamides.
-RICs are based on the recycling symbol, but have drawn criticism, as they imply that marked items are always recyclable when this may not be true.

 RICs are not particularly important for single-stream recycling, as these operations are increasingly automated.
 However, in some countries citizens are required to separate their plastic waste according to polymer type before collection.
 For instance, in Japan PET bottles are collected separately for recycling.